WiDS Datathon FAQ

 We adopt the ASA Code of Conduct: The Datathon is a harassment-free space for participants of all races, gender and trans statuses, sexual orientations, physical abilities, physical appearances, body sizes, and beliefs.
 Harassment includes, but is not limited to: deliberate intimidation; stalking; unwanted photography or recording; sustained disruption of talks or other events; inappropriate physical contact; objectionable tweets/comments/utterances online; and unwelcome sexual attention.
 We ask you to be mindful.
 Harassment isn’t about what you intend.
 It is about how your words and actions are received.

 How are the winners decided?

 The top three winners on the Kaggle Leaderboard at the close of the contest will win, and be announced at the WiDS Global Conference 2019.

-What if I am one of the winners, when do I get my prizes?
+If I am one of the winners, when will I receive my prizes?

 What happens if there is a tie?

 If two winners are tied, Kaggle will choose the person/team who made the winning submission first.

 What if I have questions about the data during the Datathon?

 Kaggle has a Discussion Board that you can post questions about data issues within the appropriate scope.
 The WiDS Datathon Committee, including Planet and Kaggle representatives, will reply to the questions throughout the contest.